Doaa-Taha/img-processing/readme.md

 > here's a working endpoint
    http://localhost:3030/img?name=fjord&width=300&height=400

-   * you can exchang the name with any of these names in the array
+   * you can exchange the name with any of these names in the array
      >['encenadaport', 'fjord', 'icelandwaterfall', 'palmtunnel', 'santamonica']